demisto/content/Packs/EclecticIQ/Integrations/EclecticIQv2/EclecticIQv2_description.md

 6. Navigate to **API token** and click on **add**
 7. Provide the **description** and click on **generate token**.

-## Configure EclecticIQ v2 Platform on Cortex XSOAR
+## Configure EclecticIQ Platform v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for EclecticIQ
+2. Search for EclecticIQ Platform v2
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |